pepperpepperpepper/NewSoftKeyboard/plan.md

   - Migration rule: view talks upward via a narrow `Host` interface only (no IME/service imports).

 - **Gesture typing**
-  - Current SoT: `GestureTypingController` (in `com.anysoftkeyboard.ime.gesturetyping`) owns feature enablement, detector caching, and per-gesture timing/path state; `ImeWithGestureTyping` is the IME host.
+  - Current SoT: `GestureTypingController` (in `wtf.uhoh.newsoftkeyboard.app.ime.gesturetyping`) owns feature enablement, detector caching, and per-gesture timing/path state; `ImeWithGestureTyping` is the IME host.
   - Done (2025-12-21): extracted `GestureTypingController` and moved gesture-typing-only helpers (`ClearGestureStripActionProvider`, `WordListDictionaryListener`) into the feature-owned package so the host class is